sdailey2001/Symphonia_Cheat_Table/README.md

 - Artes Tool
 - Artes Sphere v1.1 (Activate by Holding [LB].
 You have to Hold it to Change Artes in the Menu.)

-(Made 2nd Artes Page Empty instead of Copying the First Page and Fixed a Crash That Would Occur if There was Less Than 4 Party Members)
+(Made 2nd Artes Page Empty Start Empty and Fixed a Crash That Would Occur if There was Less Than 4 Party Members)

 (Unable to Change Strats While Artes Sphere is Active.
 I still need to find an address for the Artes Menu.) (. _ . )